BlaqueDevs/se-assignment-day-4-software-project-management-Clarence289/README.md

 For example: An increase in subscription-based software might indicate that customers value predictable costs, influencing you to adopt similar pricing strategies.

 By tracking market trends, you position your software to adapt to changes, anticipate needs, and maintain relevance in the competitive landscape.

+##PLEASE VIEW THIS AS A ROW TO SEE THE TABLES.